ScrumDoLLC/scrumdo-static/_posts/2014-08-01-zapier-beta.md

 ---

-Over the past week, we've spent some time integrating with [Zapier](http://www.zapier.com/) so that you can make ScrumDo work with over 200 other services.
+Over the past week, we've spent some time integrating with [Zapier](http://www.zapier.com/) so that you can make ScrumDo work with over 300 other services.
 Zapier allows you to create conduits between applications called Zaps.
 We're currently in a beta to make this as useful as possible - [beta invite link](https://zapier.com/developer/invite/11386/3e0a986d0584793c9b6f0ec3893a5b90/).

+#### What can you do with it?

 Here are some of the zaps I've been testing with: